ReaSu/thgtoa/guide.md

 -   [Donations:]
 -   [Helping others staying anonymous:]
 -   [Acknowledgements:]
--   [Appendix A: Windows Installation]
+-   [Appendix A: Windows installation:]
     -   [Installation:][10]
-    -   [Privacy Settings:]
+    -   [Privacy settings:]
--   [Appendix B: Windows Additional Privacy Settings]
+-   [Appendix B: Windows additional privacy settings:]
--   [Appendix C: Windows Installation Media Creation]
+-   [Appendix C: Windows installation media creation:]
--   [Appendix D: Using System Rescue to securely wipe an SSD drive.]
+-   [Appendix D: Using System Rescue to securely wipe an SSD drive:]
--   [Appendix E: Clonezilla]
+-   [Appendix E: Clonezilla:]
--   [Appendix F: Diskpart]
+-   [Appendix F: Diskpart:]
--   [Appendix G: Safe Browser on the Host OS]
+-   [Appendix G: Safe browser on the host OS]
     -   [If you can use Tor:]
     -   [If you cannot use Tor:]
--   [Appendix H: Windows Cleaning Tools]
+-   [Appendix H: Windows cleaning tools:]
 -   [Appendix I: Using ShredOS to securely wipe an HDD drive:]
     -   [Windows:][11]
     -   [Linux:]
--   [Appendix J: Manufacturer tools for Wiping HDD and SSD drives:]
+-   [Appendix J: Manufacturer tools for wiping HDD and SSD drives:]
     -   [Tools that provide a boot disk for wiping from boot:]
-    -   [Tools that provide only support from running OS (for external drives).]
+    -   [Tools that only provide support from running OS (for external drives):]
 -   [Appendix K: Considerations for using external SSD drives]
     -   [Windows:][12]
-        -   [Trim Support:]
+        -   [Trim support:]
-        -   [ATA/NVMe Operations (Secure Erase/Sanitize):]
+        -   [ATA/NVMe operations (secure erase/sanitize):]
     -   [Linux:][13]
-        -   [Trim Support:][14]
+        -   [Trim support:][14]
-        -   [ATA/NVMe Operations (Secure Erase/Sanitize):][15]
+        -   [ATA/NVMe operations (secure erase/sanitize):][15]
     -   [MacOS:][16]
-        -   [Trim Support:][17]
+        -   [Trim support:][17]
-        -   [ATA/NVMe Operations (Secure Erase/Sanitize):][18]
+        -   [ATA/NVMe operations (secure erase/sanitize):][18]
--   [Appendix L: Creating a mat2-web guest VM for removing metadata from files]
+-   [Appendix L: Creating a mat2-web guest VM for removing metadata from files:]
--   [Appendix M: BIOS/UEFI options to wipe disks in various Brands]
+-   [Appendix M: BIOS/UEFI options to wipe disks in various brands:]
--   [Appendix N: Warning about smartphones and smart devices]
+-   [Appendix N: Warning about smartphones and smart devices:]
--   [Appendix O: Get an anonymous VPN/Proxy]
+-   [Appendix O: Get an anonymous VPN/proxy:]
-    -   [Cash/Monero-Paid VPN (preferred):]
+    -   [Cash/Monero-paid VPN (preferred):]
-    -   [Self-hosted VPN/Proxy on a Monero/Cash-paid VPS (for skilled users familiar with Linux):]
+    -   [Self-hosted VPN/Proxy on a Monero/cash-paid VPS (for skilled users familiar with Linux):]
         -   [VPN VPS:]
         -   [Socks Proxy VPS:]
--   [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+-   [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]
--   [Appendix Q: Using long range Antenna to connect to Public Wi-Fis from a safe distance:]
+-   [Appendix Q: Using long range antenna to connect to public Wi-Fis from a safe distance:]
--   [Appendix R: Installing a VPN on your VM or Host OS.]
+-   [Appendix R: Installing a VPN on your VM or host OS:]
--   [Appendix S: Check your network for surveillance/censorship using OONI]
+-   [Appendix S: Check your network for surveillance/censorship using OONI:]
--   [Appendix T: Checking files for malware]
+-   [Appendix T: Checking files for malware:]
     -   [Integrity (if available):]
     -   [Authenticity (if available):]
     -   [Security (checking for actual malware):]
-        -   [Anti-Virus Software:]
+        -   [Anti-virus software:]
-        -   [Manual Reviews:][19]
+        -   [Manual reviews:][19]
--   [Appendix U: How to bypass (some) local restrictions on supervised computers]
+-   [Appendix U: How to bypass (some) local restrictions on supervised computers:]
-    -   [Portable Apps:]
+    -   [Portable apps:]
-    -   [Bootable Live Systems:]
+    -   [Bootable live systems:]
     -   [Precautions:]
--   [Appendix V: What browser to use in your Guest VM/Disposable VM]
+-   [Appendix V: What browser to use in your guest VM/disposable VM:]
     -   [Brave:]
     -   [Ungoogled-Chromium:]
     -   [Edge:]